Career-Karma/Peer-Circle---exploratory-phase/README.md

 2. **Phase 2** Introduce you to the skills you need to become a software engineer and how to acquire them.
 You will learn about various type of coding bootcamps (etc. Part-time, Remote) and which free prep course you can take.

 3. **Phase 3** By the end of this phase, you will assemble all the puzzle pieces needed to create a roadmap.
-Now every hour or two a night can go towards getting to your destination.
+Now each hour or two a night can go towards getting to your destination.

 # Phase 1: